 Amazon sellers who use Fulfillment by Amazon (FBA) will particularly want to note the first element in the list above, because FBA does have several warehouses in Tennessee.
 Your use of FBA may create a sales tax nexus for your business regardless of the amount of sales you make within the state.

 Tennessee sales tax applies to the sale of most goods, commonly known as tangible personal property (TPP).
 This includes property that can be seen, weighed, measured, felt, or touched.
-It also includes gas, steam, electric, water, and pre-written computer sofware.
+It also includes gas, steam, electric, water, and pre-written computer software.
 Custom-written software is taxable in certain situations as well.

 Most other services are not taxable, including (but not limited to): furniture moving, medical services, beauty services, carpentry, lawn care service, and others.
+There are no broad exemptions for food or clothing, but there are annual sales tax holidays for clothing, some food and food ingredients, and gun safety equipment.

-For more details please see Tennessee’s Sales and Use Tax Guide.
+For more details, please see Tennessee’s Sales and Use Tax Guide.

 Visit the Department of Revenue for: